-4. The post of the pier and the foundation shall be connected, adjuately.
+4. The post of the pier, and the foundation shall be connected adquately.

-The abutments which is generally vulnerable to earthquake shocks, shall rest on a firm solid foundation with a large embedment depth.
+5. The abutment, which is generally vulnerable to earthquake shocks, shall rest on a firm solid foundation with a large embedment depth.

-6. Special cares shall be exercised in designing and constructing the wing walls for the abutment to niake them substantially earthquake proof, so that the back-filling may not be washed due to collapsing of the wing walls to invite destruction of the conduit:
+6. Special care shall be exercised in designing and constructing the wing, walls of the abutment to make them substantially earthquake proof, so that the back-filling may not be washed, due to collapsing of the wing walls to invite destruction of the conduct.

-7. Since the connection of the conduit and aqueduct bridge constitutes one of the most vulnerable points, an effective expansion joint shall be installed at this position.
-In cases where an intensive earthquake shock is expected, a further safety shall be guaranteed by installing two joints at a relatively close interval.
+7. Since the connection of the conduit and aqueduct bridge constitutes one of the most vulnerable points, an effective expansion joint shall be installed at this position In cases where an intensive earthquake shock is expected, a further safety shall be guaranteed by installing two joints at a relatively close interval.